google/codeworld/web/help/GuideUnit1.md

 * `program` is the **variable** that you're defining.
 A variable is a name for something.
 In most math, variables are just one letter long and they stand for numbers.
 In CodeWorld, though, variables can name many different types of
-  values: numbers, pictures, colors, text, and even whole programs.
+  values: numbers, pictures, colors, text and even whole programs.
 Because you will use so many of them, you can name variables with whole words, always starting with a *lower-case* letter.